About VA Loans – A Full Glossary

 A licensed professional who can help with the procedures involved in the purchase or sale of real property.
 Real estate agents accept a percentage of the sale price of a home as their commission payment for their services.

 This states that borrowers must be informed in advance of all of the charges for closing costs of the loan.
 There is usually a meeting where the borrower sits down with the lending agent while the agent reviews all of the associated costs and fees of the mortgage loan.

 Any land, improvements to land or structures, and physical structures or buildings that someone is entitled to by ownership of a title or deed.

 Getting a new mortgage loan that replaces and pays your existing mortgage loan in full.
-This is like getting an entirely new mortgage loan, and is usually done in order to lower interest rates on a current mortgage loan or take cash out of the equity in a home.
-If you have a VA Home Loan, you can refinance with the VA through its Cash Out Refinance option or its Interest Rate Reduction Refinancing Loans, IRRRLs, which allow Veterans to refinance their current VA mortgage to a lower interest rate in order to save them money and lower their monthly payments.
+This is like getting an entirely new mortgage loan and is usually done in order to lower interest rates on a current mortgage loan or take cash out of the equity in a home.
+If you have a VA Home Loan, you can refinance with the VA through its Cash-Out Refinance option or its Interest Rate Reduction Refinancing Loans, IRRRLs, which allow Veterans to refinance your current VA mortgage to a lower interest rate in order to save them money and lower their monthly payments.

 Rent and Mortgage Payment History

 A lender will look into the history of other dwellings you have inhabited in order to see if you make your payments on time and are credible in the area of housing payments.
 Lenders will contact past landlords or look at your credit history from any previous mortgages to make sure you were never delinquent.